leoloso/gatowebsites/content/docs/guides/query/settings.md

 ---
 title: Settings
-metaDesc: "Examples of queries to fetch settings from the 'wp_options' table."
+description: "Examples of queries to fetch settings from the 'wp_options' table."
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 900
 ---